 Once the capital of Lycia, the Temple of Leto is the main attraction, along with rock tombs of modest design.

 Saklıkent Gorge is also worth a drive through, albeit rather touristy, as the second largest gorge in Europe and one of the deepest in the world.

 The 4km hike is a long and slippery one but is worth the ending with a beautiful waterfall gushing into the river.

-Netted hammocks and low tables are perfect for those who want to catch a break, settled into the shallow water to stay cool and dip the toes while eating the local fish.
+Netted hammocks and low tables are perfect for those who want to catch a break, settled into the shallow water to stay cool and dip their toes while eating the local fish.

-Tlos, an ancient ruin on the hill of Lycia, was one if the six cities in the region and are one to explore along the drive.
+Tlos, an ancient ruin on the hill of Lycia, was one of the six cities in the region and are one to explore along the drive.

 It is one of the oldest and largest settlements, before being inhabited by Romans, Byzantines and Ottoman Turks during the defeat of the Lycian culture.